Kennetha Frye, Ph.D.

 Alexandra Greenfield, M.S.

-Alexandra is currently in her fourth year of the Clinical Psychology Ph.D. program at Drexel University.
+Alexandra is PhD candidate in the Clinical Psychology program at Drexel University and is currently completing her predoctoral internship at Montefiore Medical Center.
 She received a Bachelor of Arts degree in Psychology from Harvard with a concentration in Social and Cognitive Neuroscience and a minor in Health Care Policy.
-Before coming to Drexel, she served as Program Manager of the New York site of Health Leads, a public health organization that addresses social determinants of health in primary care settings.
+Before coming to Drexel, Alexandra served as Program Manager of the New York site of Health Leads, a public health organization that addresses social determinants of health in primary care settings.
 She also worked as a Research Coordinator in the Department of Psychiatry at Weill Cornell Medical College.
-Her research interests include the use of evidence-based treatments such as Problem Solving Therapy to improve coping among individuals with chronic medical illnesses.
-She is also interested in the implementation and dissemination of mental health interventions, as well as psychological resilience among active service members and veterans.
-In addition to her leadership in Section 10, Alexandra is the Student Representative for Division 12’s Committee on Science and Practice.
+Alexandra has extensive experience implementing evidence-based treatments to improve coping among individuals with chronic medical illnesses, as well as military service members and veterans.
+Her research focuses on how people resolve stressful problems and the development of suicidal thoughts and behaviors.
+Alexandra’s dissertation proposes a model in which social problem solving mediates the relationship between executive functioning deficits and suicide-related outcomes.
 Alexandra loves to travel and enjoys great books, food, and movies.

 Natalia Potapova, M.S.